VeraVisions/nuclide/README.md

 5. Run FTE QuakeWorld

-*Optional step: Copy the 'valve' folder from your Half-Life installation in order for all assets to show up*
+*Optional step: Copy the 'valve' folder from your Half-Life installation in order for all assets to show up* **Most UNIX file systems are case-sensitive, so you'll want to rename the .wad files in the cstrike directory to be lowercase only.
+This will fix most missing texture bugs!**

 # Notes
 You might get away with using the cstrike folder from the Steam version of Counter-Strike 1.6, or any older version